-All Sixth Form students are encouraged to play a leading role in the wide range of extracurricular music-making on offer.
+All Sixth Form students are encouraged to play a leading role in the wide range of co-curricular musicmaking on offer.
 We aim to provide opportunities for them to deepen and broaden their musical interest and skills as well as to assist staff and younger students by undertaking curriculum support and by helping with and running school ensembles.